-According to Forbes magazine, 70 percent of senior citizens have no dental coverage, because when senior citizens reach retirement, they often lose the dental benefits they previously had through an employer’s insurance.
+According to a recent study at University of Michigan, roughly 50 percent of senior citizens have no dental coverage, because when senior citizens reach retirement, they often lose the dental benefits they previously had through an employer’s insurance.
 Seniors then enroll in Medicare, which offers no dental benefits, leaving retirees living with limited income and resources struggling to afford routine oral health care.

 Dental Coverage and Medicare

 Most seniors qualify for Medicare at age 65, but unfortunately the Medicare program does not provide dental benefits.
 Unless seniors have a supplemental dental insurance plan, they may be on the hook for 100 percent of their dental bills.

 Medicare does make an exception for senior citizens who are undergoing a Medicare-covered medical procedure that requires dental work to perform the procedure.
 For example, the Centers for Medicare and Medicaid Services states that Medicare will pay for tooth extractions in order to prepare for radiation of neoplastic diseases in the jaw.

 Seniors with very low income may enroll in Medicaid to help supplement Medicare.
 According to Medicare Resources, 12.1 million or 20 percent of seniors in the U.S. qualify for dual enrollment in both programs as of July 2021.
 Medicaid helps pay for Medicare premiums and may help fill gaps in dental coverage.

 Each state determines whether or not it will provide dental benefits to adult Medicaid enrollees over age 21.
 Almost all U.S. states provide at least emergency dental care coverage, but less than half offer comprehensive dental benefits for adults.